 Post-COVID Push Toward Common Use

 Post-COVID, several major airports (LAX, Denver, Dallas) initiated terminal redesigns emphasizing common use gates and flexible terminal design.
 Common use reduces airline real estate dominance and improves airport financial flexibility.
-However, major carriers resist common use because it reduces their operational control.
+However, major carriers have expressed concerns about common use gate adoption in public comments and ACI surveys (ACI, 2025), citing reduced operational control.
 Los Angeles International Airport's new LAX terminal (ongoing development, slated completion 2025+) emphasizes common use gates for international carriers, balancing congestion reduction against carrier preferences.

 Gate-Rental Rates